-If you want to keep your staff around, don't piss them off.
+If you want to keep your staff on, don't piss them off.

 I’ve worked in restaurants on and off for the last eight years.
 I’ve been everything from back server to bartender in chains, fine dining, family restaurants, burger places, and hipster pizza joints.
 At my first restaurant, a server told me that everyone on the planet should work in a restaurant for at least a year.
 I didn’t understand that so early on in my restaurant career, but working in restaurants definitely shaped me into the person I am today.